Almost exact recovery in noisy semi-supervised learning: Introduction

-The present paper is a follow-up work on \cite{avrachenkov2019almost}.
+Lastly, the present paper is a follow-up work on~\cite{avrachenkov2019almost}.
 However, there are very important developments.
-In \cite{avrachenkov2019almost} we have only established almost exact recovery for a specific Label Spreading algorithm with a linear number of labeled nodes \cite[Assumption~3]{avrachenkov2019almost}.
-In the present work, we theoretically derive a new algorithm which outperforms Label Spreading on SBM.
-In the present work we also investigate the effect of noisy labeled data, and we allow a potentially sublinear number of labeled nodes.
+In~\cite{avrachenkov2019almost} we have only established almost exact recovery on SBM for Label Spreading~\cite{zhou2004learning} heuristic algorithm with a linear number of labeled nodes (see~\cite[Assumption 3]{avrachenkov2019almost}).
+In the present work, we extend the analysis to DC-SBM, investigate the effect of noisy labeled data, and allow a potentially sublinear number of labeled nodes.
+We also add experiments with real and synthetic data that illustrate our theoretical results.